Skip to content

 This is fine: Callable[[Event], None] is assignable to Callable[[UserJoined], None] because it supports all the operations required by Callable[[UserJoined], None].
 It knows how to handle any Event, and that includes UserJoined.

-So, as a general rule:
+As a general rule:

-1. if A is assignable to B, then Callable[[B], X] is assignable to Callable[[A], X], not (necessarily) the other way around.
+1. if A is assignable to B, then Callable[[B], X] is assignable to Callable[[A], X], not the other way around.
 Parameters are "backwards" in this way, because they describe receiving something, not providing it.

 2. if A is assignable to B, then Callable[[X], A] is assignable to Callable[[X], B], as you would normally expect.